aws-samples/aws-modernization-with-docker/content/21_Build_images/30_run_application_locally.md

 ## Run the application locally

-Now that we have built the application locally, lets run it.
-We will use `docker compose up` to start all the three services that we defined in `docker-compose.yaml` file.
+Now that we have built the application locally, lets use Docker Compose to run our application locally.
+We will use `docker compose up` to start all the three services that we defined in our `docker-compose.yaml` file.
 We will use the [default context](https://docs.docker.com/engine/context/working-with-contexts/) to run the application locally.

 ```

-docker compose up
+$ docker compose up

 [+] Building 32.3s (5/5) FINISHED
 [+] Running 6/5